Nine top tips for finding a quiet property

-If you are house hunting, it can be difficult to know (beyond the obvious) of what to consider.
-What are the signs to be aware of for if tranquility is the most important factor?
-And what can you do to make your home quieter?
-We have compiled some tips to help you.
+If you are house hunting, it can be difficult to know (beyond the obvious) what to look out for.
+What are the signs to be aware of if tranquility is one of your most important factors?

 The location has a huge impact on how quiet your home will be.
 Look for things like bus routes and bus stops, and obviously train lines.

 Another thing to investigate is whether there are restrictions on heavy goods vehicles on your street.
 Of course, pubs, bars and nightclubs should be considered.
 There may be some overspill from these nightspots even if they are not right next to or below your property.

-Visit at different times of the day
+3. Visit at different times of the day

 Buying a house is one of the biggest decisions you’ll ever make, so it pays to visit several times.
-“Some streets are very busy during the day, but quiet at night and weekends,” says Staite.
+Some streets are very busy during the day, but quiet at night and weekends.
 Buildings such as schools which can generate noise during the day are not a disadvantage if you work away from home during the day.

-Try the top floor
+4. Try the top floor

 In apartments, the top floor is usually a safe bet because no one lives on the level above.
 It is also further away from the entrance hall, which can bring a bit more noise.
 It will also remove you from street level sounds such as traffic.

 If you want to know more about any sound insulation which has already been installed, you can ask your surveyor to find this.
-Staite suggests: “Period buildings converted a long time ago would have been subject to few regulations but in recent years, there has been a lot of safeguarding for things like fireproofing and acoustics.
+Period buildings converted a long time ago would have been subject to few regulations but in recent years, there has been a lot of safeguarding for things like fireproofing and acoustics.

 Vendors are legally bound to inform you if they have had any serious disputes with their neighbours.
 What constitutes a dispute is open to interpretation but in general terms, if you’ve had to contact a neighbour in writing, or complain to the council or another authority about them, then the dispute will have to be declared.

-Watch out for wood
+7. Watch out for wood

 Some leases will stipulate that you must have carpeted rather than wooden floors, especially in a converted property which is now being sold as separate flats.

-Prepare for surprises
+9. Prepare for surprises

 Even in isolated or previously peaceful locations, things can change.
-Look out for disused premises which may turn into noisy development sites in the future, but bear in mind changes could come at any time, and noise can be unpredictable.
+Look out for disused premises which may turn into noisy development sites in the future but bear in mind changes could come at any time, and noise can be unpredictable.

 Content provided by OnTheMarket.com is for information purposes only.
 Independent and professional advice should be taken before buying, selling, letting or renting property, or buying financial products.